-Rewilding has already occurred today, in some cases with a great deal of success.
+Rewilding has already occurred today, in some cases with great success.

-- The California condor was on the edge of extinction in the late 1980s, with its wild population down to zero individuals.
-Thanks to a strong captive-breeding program the condor was saved, and eventually reintroduced to the wild in California, Utah and Nevada.
+- The California condor was on the edge of extinction in the late 1980s, with its wild population down to below 30.
+Thanks to a strong captive-breeding program, the condor was saved and eventually reintroduced to the wild in California, Utah, and Nevada.
 While the California condor is still critically endangered, this is one example of how humans can step in and work to fix what we have destroyed.

-- The plains bison once numbered in the tens of millions in North America, but by the late 19th century human hunting had obliterated them in the wild.
+- The plains bison once numbered in the tens of millions in North America, but by the late 19th century, human hunting had obliterated them in the wild.
 The several hundred bison that remained were kept on private land, and the massive herds that once roamed the plains were gone.
-Eventually their numbers grew, and the nearly extinct plains bison was reintroduced to several wild areas around North America.
+Eventually, their numbers grew, and the nearly extinct plains bison were reintroduced to several wild areas around North America.
 Here is a Pleistocene herbivore recently driven to near extinction, saved and reintroduced to the wild.